CenterDevice/ceres/docs/ceres.1.md

   --ssh-opt *ssh-opts* ...
   : Passes an option to ssh.
 This may be used multiple times.

+### instances start [*options*] *INSTANCE_ID ...*

+  *instances start* starts instances by instance id and outputs the corresponding state changes.
+The output can be controlled to allow for human readable format or JSON format for post-processing.

+  *INSTANCE_ID ...*
+  : Sets the instance id to start.
+Multiple instance ids may be set.

+  -d, --dry
+  : Activates dry run.
+Permissions and instance ids will be checked by AWS, but no instance will be started.

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human* and *json*.

+### instances stop [*options*] *INSTANCE_ID ...*

+  *instances stop* stops instances by instance id and outputs the corresponding state changes.
+A prompt will ask for confirmation before any instance is stopped.
+The output can be controlled to allow for human readable format or JSON format for post-processing.

+  *INSTANCE_ID ...*
+  : Sets the instance id to stop.
+Multiple instance ids may be set.

+  -d, --dry
+  : Activates dry run.
+Permissions and instance ids will be checked by AWS, but no instance will be stopped.

+  --force
+  : Forces instances to stop.
+The instances do not have an opportunity to flush file system caches or file system metadata.
+If you use this option, you must perform file system check and repair procedures.

+  -o, --output *output*
+  : Selects output format.
+The default is *human*.
+Available options are *human* and *json*.

+  --yes-i-really-really-mean-it
+  : Don't ask for confirmation and stop instances immediately.

 ### instances terminate [*options*] *INSTANCE_ID ...*

   *instances terminate* terminates instances by instance id and outputs the corresponding state changes.
 A prompt will ask for confirmation before any termination is executed.
 The output can be controlled to allow for human readable format or JSON format for post-processing.